Methotrexate

 • Alcohol increases the risk of liver damage while taking methotrexate.
 Methotrexate usage in heavy drinkers has been associated with cirrhosis of the liver.

-• It is not known precisely what level of drinking is safe when on methotrexate, however there is general agreement that 1 to 2 standard drinks taken once or twice a week is unlikely to cause a problem.
+• It is not known exactly how much alcohol is safe when on methotrexate, but most agree that 1 to 2 standard drinks taken once or twice a week is unlikely to cause a problem.

-• Drinking more than 4 standard drinks on one occasion, even if infrequently, is strongly discouraged.
+• Drinking more than 4 standard drinks at once, even if rarely, is strongly discouraged.

 Use in pregnancy and breastfeeding: